adiveiszman/passwordCracker/README.md

 - Ensure all minion endpoints are correctly set in the master configuration.
 - Make sure the minion servers are running and reachable from the master server.

+## Future Improvements

+### Optimize Hash Cracking Coordination

+- Implement a notification mechanism for minions to broadcast when a password has been cracked successfully.
+- Ensure that all active minions receive this notification and stop processing the corresponding hash to conserve resources and avoid redundant work.

+### Enhance Task Redistribution Logic

+- Currently, when a minion fails, its tasks are redistributed to other active minions.
+However, it is possible that another minion has already cracked the hash within its assigned range.
+- Introduce a verification mechanism to check if the hash has already been cracked before redistributing tasks.

+### Dynamic Minion Management

+- Support runtime updates to the `minion.endpoints` property in the `application.properties` file to allow dynamic addition or removal of minions without restarting the application.
+- This feature would improve scalability and fault tolerance.

+### Improve Test Coverage

+- Add tests for master-service and add more tests to minions-service.